usnistgov/dioptra/docs/source/how-to/essential-workflows/creating-a-queue.rst

 Create Queues
 ========================

 This how-to explains how to build :ref:`Queues <queues-explanation>` in Dioptra.
+Queues logically represent a queue of jobs for workers to pull from.
+In order for a queue to be effective, :ref:`Workers <explanation-queues-and-workers>` which listen on that queue are necessary.

 Prerequisites